opengeospatial/ogcapi-workshop/workshop/content/docs/background-and-context.md

 In 2017, the W3C published the [Spatial Data on the Web Best Practices](https://www.w3.org/TR/sdw-bp), which provided recommendations on data formats, identifiers, access, licensing, and provenance.
-The goal of this best practice was to provide a baseline of recommendations to integrate geosaptial data and services with mainline Web practices and design patterns.
+The goal of this best practice was to provide a baseline of recommendations to integrate geospatial data and services with mainline Web practices and design patterns.
 In addition, the OGC published the OGC API Whitepaper describing, discussing APIs and next steps for the OGC at the time.
-It became obvious that a "clean break" was needed, in order for OGC APIs to becoe more "of the Web" and lower barrier for non-domain experts.
+It became obvious that a "clean break" was needed, in order for OGC APIs to become more "of the Web" and lower barrier for non-domain experts.

 A new paradigm emerged, which highlighted the following concepts: